stdOWL/APIException/README.md

 - **Descriptive Responses**: Provides detailed descriptions for errors, making it easier for developers and users to understand the context of an error.

-- **Response Model Integration**: APIException includes a Pydantic `ResponseModel` for structuring successful responses, maintaining consistency across both success and error responses.
+- **Response Model Integration**: APIException includes a Pydantic `ResponseModel` for structuring successful responses, and maintaining consistency across both successful and error responses.

 ## Usage